Late Fees and Penalties

 After the payment deadline, students have until Friday at 4 p.m. the week a student registers or changes classes to avoid the late payment fee.
 Please check your account balance each time you change your schedule.

 Interest assessment on unpaid balances will begin at the end of each month by the fourth week of the semester.
 The annual rate is 12%.
-You can avoid interest charges as long as you are enrolled in a Monthly Payment Plan that covers all tuition and fees.
+You can avoid interest charges as long as you are enrolled in a Monthly Payment Plan or have pending Financial Aid that covers all tuition and fees.
 Interest on unpaid balances will be assessed in addition to the late/collection payment fees.

 A hold may be placed the student record if the student is not enrolled in a monthly payment plan or courses are not paid by the end of the third week of class each semester.
 Holds prevent registration add/drops, graduation, and the printing of transcripts.

 You must pay all charges by the appropriate deadline listed HERE.
 A 1% collection fee will be assessed each week of the Semester to any unpaid balance on your account beginning as early as four(4) weeks after the payment deadline.
-These charges will be in addition to interest and late fees.
+These charges will be in addition to interest and late fees and will not exceed 10% of the unpaid balance.
 In the event your account remains unpaid, it may be referred out for additional collection enforcement.

 According to PPM No. 5-5; the university may withdraw a student from the current semester if a student has an unpaid tuition and fee balance from a prior semester or if the student provides a dishonored check or other payment to pay for tuition and fees.
 The prior semester courses will not be dropped or withdrawn.